adamrneary/striker/README.md

   schema: ['channel_id', 'period_id']
   calculate: (channelId, periodId) ->

+# setup schema mapping, to transform 'channel_id' to real models
 Striker.schemaMap = (key) ->
   switch key
     when 'period_id'  then app.periods.models
     when 'channel_id' then app.channels.models

+# setup namespace, it will use in where/query and indexes
+Striker.namespace = app

+# setup global caching
+Striker.set 'topline-id', app.stages, ->
+  app.stages.topline().id

 reach = new Reach()
 ```